udaypratapyati/DeepLearning_With_Tensorflow2/02.Deep Learning Specialization/ReadMe.md

 	- Apply convolutional networks to visual detection and recognition tasks.
 	- Use neural style transfer to generate art.
 	- Apply these algorithms to a variety of image, video, and other 2D or 3D data.
+- [04.Sequence Models]
+	- Build and train Recurrent Neural Networks (RNNs), and commonly-used variants such as GRUs and LSTMs.
+	- Apply sequence models to natural language problems, including text synthesis.
+	- Apply sequence models to audio applications, including speech recognition and music synthesis.